itsays-zqc/my-website/docs/test/v2_core/2Structure.md

 |   material.material   |         | material |                                    |
 |  material.mesh_order  |         | integer  |   Restrained by condition: >=0.    |

-### 2.2.3 Bézier curve/ Bézier curve 3D
+### 2.1.3 Bézier curve/ Bézier curve 3D

-In the project, add a Bézier curve structure using code `type="BezierCurve"`.
+Within the project, we can incorporate a Bézier curve structure by employing the code `type="BezierCurve"`.

 **Example:**